bezosonfleek/Network-Scripts/README.md

 1. ipsweep.sh - define your subnet in the code and identify active hosts in the network.

 2. nmap.sh -  does an nmap scan of the IPs in the output of ipsweep.sh

+3. logrotate - for UNIX system, to automate log roation.